Top 13 serverless computing and database providers

 Deno Deploy hopes to provide you with a unified developing experience by using the same technology as the Deno CLI.
 Deno Deploy is currently in beta, so it is worth taking a look at its current progress and checking back in often.

-Prisma Data Proxy is a new tool designed to make connecting to databases simpler in a serverless context.
+Prisma Accelerate is a tool designed to make connecting to databases simpler in a serverless context.
 Because the instances used by serverless providers to execute functions are, by nature, ephemeral, it is easy to exhaust the connection pool to any backing databases if too many function instances are active at once.

-Prisma Data Proxy provides a solution for this problem by acting as an intermediary to a database.
-Serverless instances can instead connect to the Data Proxy which manages the connection pooling automatically to avoid failed or delayed serverless evocations due to resource contention.
+Prisma Accelerate provides a solution for this problem by acting as an intermediary to a database.
+Serverless instances can instead connect to Prisma Accelerate which manages the connection pooling automatically to avoid failed or delayed serverless evocations due to resource contention.

 To summarize the serverless offerings we've covered, we've distilled some of the details into the following table to make it easier to compare at a glance.
 We'll only include the serverless compute options to avoid confusion: